Turkey purges regulators, state TV in graft probe backlash

 He and his moderate Islamist AK Party have long battled for influence against the secularist military establishment that dominated Turkey over the past century.
 Conflicts with the judiciary, police and Gulen followers add to his list of enemies.

-(Additional reporting by Orhan Coskun and Mert Ozkan in Ankara, Ayla Jean Yackley in Istanbul, Reporting by Humeyra Pamuk; Editing by Peter Graff and Andrew Heavens)
+(Additional reporting by Orhan Coskun, Reporting by Humeyra Pamuk; Editing by Peter Graff)